denten-books/plain-text/main.md

 The tightly wound vignette takes the formalist programmatic concern with "laying bare the device" to its logical and recursively-structured conclusion.
-The pipe can be read as a metaphor for the device: usually found beneath the street, now idle and visible at the surface.
+The pipe can be read as a metaphor for a literary device.
+Usually found beneath the street, it is now idle and visible at the surface.
 Yet even when exposed, the device fails to captivate for long.
 Disused, it passes out sight, covered in snow.
-The narrator "probes the glaze" of the street, penetrating through to the surface level and in this also finds a palindrome, which, not only resembles the pipes visually, but is in itself a surface-revealing inscription that in some sense literally makes the pipes visible again, past the snow.
-It is impossible for the pipe to reach beyond the page as representation---but the text also draws attention to the sound structure, inviting the reader to mouth after the soft consonance and round vowels, and thus shaping the body in accordance with the
+The narrator "probes the glaze" of the street, penetrating through to the surface level and in this also finds a palindrome, which, not only resembles the pipes visually, but is in itself a surface-revealing inscription that in some sense literally makes the pipes visible again, through the snow.
-image: a pipe of sounds.
+Although it impossible for the word "pipe" to reach beyond the page as representation, the text draws attention to the sound structure of metonymic inscription, inviting the reader to perform consonance and to pronounce the round vowels, thus shaping the body in accordance with the image: the body as a pipe of sound.
 The moment of bodily reenactment frees paper-bound representation from the confines of the medium.
 The reader makes the "making of the literary technique obvious," obvious.
+In this lies the prevalent characteristic of Nabokov's mature work, which often seeks to transcend the page through sheer recursion and multilayeredness of literary technique.

-What lies beneth a text?
-A recent conversation on the merits of surface reading (as appossed to reading for hidden meaning) has rekindled an interest in the archeological metaphor, which understands textuality in terms of depth and surface.
-Two types of reading become evident in this model.
-Where the "symptomatic" literary critic reaches beyond the external, ephemeral, and material facade to uncover internal and eternal metaphysical truth within, Stephen Best and Sharon Marcus describe a constellation of reading practices concerned with "what is evident, perceptible, apprehensible in text; what is neither hidden nor hiding; what, in the geometrical sense, has length and breadth but no thickness, and therefore covers no depth [@best_surface_2009, 9]."
+Yet for all the language games, literary tecnique in the sense used by the formalists remains bound to its medium.
+Were someone to ask: What lies beneath the text?
+The literal answer would have to be: paper or furniture.
+Reading for surface or depth at the level of representation can only begin to approach the material conditions of textual dissemination.
+Language contains traces of labor and implement implicit in the writing, binding, and the distribution of printed material.
+In this chapter, I would like to take one step further off of the page.
+My interests lie in books and documents as literal devices.
+When asked in the context of book history, the question of surface gains an instrumental dimension.
+Physical affordances of a liquid crystal display and magnetic storage differ drastically from those of goat skins or parchment.
+Yet surface representation maintains the illusion of self-similarity.
+I am concerned here with the particularities of that illusion.
+A poem, a novel, a physician's script, or a legal contract still look like their paper counterparts, but increasingly they behave like gadgets.
+These reading and writing gadgets do not mediate silently: they monitor, adjust, and control.

-describe this mode of literary interpretation as "symptomatic reading," a strategy that seeks to uncover latent and concealed meaning beneath the evident surface of the text.
-For a Marxist critic like Terry Eagleton or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
-The psychologically-minded critic reads in search of hidden drives, desires, or cognitive structures.
-In contrast to such symptomatic reading, Marcus and Best describe several contemporary theoretical trends that run counter to the Hegelian tradition, preferring instead to read at the surface of the text: descriptive reading, reading for form, for material, or "just reading [@best_surface_2009, 1-12]."
+Like the smoke alarm, literary, textual gadgets are governed and internalize government in ways that we have only began to comprehend.
+And as will become apparent in the later sections of this chapter, some structural decisions in the making of such devices are explicitly designed to resist tampering, access, and interpretation.
+They obscure the flows of code and codex under the familiar guise of surface representation.

-Best and Marcus further identify several types of surface reading: reading for material surface, reading for verbal structure, reading for affect, reading for description, reading for pattern, and finally, reading for literal meaning or "just reading."
+### 3.2 Form as Ideal and Appearance

 In comparing the dominant aesthetic modes of classical and Romantic periods, Hegel posits Romanticism as an art that seeks to disengage itself from matter,